Measuring the Effectiveness of Digital Inclusion Approaches

 The Pew Charitable Trusts is providing financial support for the collaboration.
 In addition, in-kind support is provided by the California Emerging Technology Fund, the USC Annenberg School for Communication and Journalism, and the USC Annenberg Center on Communication Leadership and Policy (CCLP).

-An Expert Advisory Panel of well-known leaders will offer valuable insights into the design and review of the study.
+An Expert Advisory Panel of well-known leaders will many valuable insights into the design and review of the study.